anpandu/anpandu.github.io/_posts/2020-01-01-inserting-1-million-data-into-bigquery-table.md

 	<!-- <figcaption><a href="http://www.flickr.com/photos/80901381@N04/7758832526/" title="Morning Fog Emerging From Trees by A Guy Taking Pictures, on Flickr">Morning Fog Emerging From Trees by A Guy Taking Pictures, on Flickr</a>.</figcaption> -->
 </figure>

-In this third approach, we will simply deploy more workers using for loop.
+In this approach, we will simply deploy more workers using for loop.
 Let's modify the main function a bit.

 ```go
 var wg sync.WaitGroup